Frequently Asked Questions (FAQs)

 starting point for your consultation, and it will help the two

-of you use your 30-minute-session most efficiently.
+of you use your time most efficiently.

-8. Can I come to the center for help with a group project?
+8. Can I come to the Center for help with a group project?

 Yes, we can work with you individually or in small groups.